Jerrel-Kinkead/Jerrel-Kinkead/README.md

 ## Education

-- [Degree Name](link-to-degree), CUNY New York City College of Technology, 2025
+- Bachelors of Technology Computer Systems with a focus in Network and Security, CUNY New York City College of Technology, 2025

 ## Work Experience